Bildmuseet, Umeå – Henning Larsen Architects

 Photos by Johan Gunseus, courtesy of Bildmuseet

 On 7 floor levels, the museum houses three exhibition halls, an auditorium, and a children’s workshop, together with visitor facilities and administration offices.

 Cross-sections: image courtesy of Henning Larsen Architects

 The bookshop and reception hall of the museum; photos Åke E:son Lindman, courtesy of Henning Larsen Architects

 The exhibition halls – which are all square-shaped column-free spaces with an internal height of at least 5 meters – are surrounded by passageways running on their entire perimeter.
-Such corridors, conceived as relaxing areas located between the exhibition space and the building façade, also function as a filter for the natural light entering the museum’s galleries while, at the same time, provide panoramic views on the beautiful landscape around.
+Such corridors, conceived as relaxing areas located between the exhibition space and the building façade, also function as a filter for the natural light entering the museum’s galleries while, at the same time, providing panoramic views of the beautiful landscape around.

 Photos Åke E:son Lindman, courtesy of Henning Larsen Architects